 - Wrap it: Use Taboo as a wrap for a variety of fillings like falafel, grilled vegetables, or spiced meats.

-- Dip it: Tear off a piece of Taboo to scoop up hummus, baba ghanoush, or other delicious dips.
+- Dip it: Tear off a piece of Taboo to scoop up hummus, baba ghanoush, labneh, or other delicious dips like roasted eggplant and bell peppers.

 - Pizzas and Pies: Taboo makes for an excellent base for Middle Eastern-style pizzas or savory pies, often filled with za’atar, cheese, or herbs.

-- Accompaniment: Serve it alongside your favorite Palestinian dishes, like Musakhan, Maqluba, or Sajiyeh, to complement the meal.
+- Accompaniment: Serve it alongside your favorite Palestinian dishes, like Musakhan, Maqluba, Sajiyeh, or even just a good quality olive oil to complement the meal.

 Cultural Significance